framis/framis.github.io/_posts/2017-01-04-importing-cities-from-geoname.md

 A few remarks, I am downloading and unzipping the file with Go code.
 I could also use a shell script instead.
 However, doing everything in Go reduces the number of dependencies.

 We would have benefitted a lot to get a datasource gzipped instead of zipped.
 We could have unzipped it in a streaming fashion without having to download and unzip the full file.
-The data-processing pipeline would have been much faster.
+The data-processing pipeline would have been much more efficient.

 We use Goroutines to handle downloads and data-processing in parallel to avoid I/O wait.

 This approach allow the better customization but we are pretty much reinventing the wheel if the use-case is simple.
-Our use-case is too complex for the shell scripting approach, but not compelx enough to require building a software form scratch.
-Therefore, the last approach leverage Spark framework that is really good to process data at large scale.
+Our use-case is too complex for the shell scripting approach, but not complex enough to require building a software form scratch.
+Therefore, the last approach leverage Spark Framework.

 ## Using Spark

-As we saw before, the Golang approach is highly scalable but requires a decent number of LOC.
-I am not even including tests, which I should.
+As we saw before, the Golang approach is highly scalable but requires a decent number of LOC and it really feels like we are re-inventing the wheel.

 Spark framework is super good at importing data from various data-sources and performing distributed joins.
-This is exactly our use-case here.
+This is exactly our use-case.

 Moreover, the Dataframe API offers a good high-level API that is much easier to understand that custom golang code.
 It also offers a good client for developping and testing the code as well as many hosting solutions for production use.